rajakolluru/cheniledocs.github.io/pages/chenile-tutorial/001-app-gen-intro.md

 folder: chenile-tutorial
 summary: An introduction to app-gen -  the code generator for Chenile
 ---

+Use jgen.sh which is the upgraded version of app-gen written in Java
 ## What is app-gen
-[app-gen](https://github.com/rajakolluru/chenile-gen) is a framework that is used to generate a Chenile module.
+[app-gen](https://github.com/rajakolluru/chenile-gen) is a general purpose code generator. app-gen can be used to generate all kinds of code.
+Specifically, it is used to generate chenile code.

+app-gen is a set of code generation utilities.
+They use the concept of blueprints.
+Blue prints contain a template for code along with code naming conventions etc. app-gen can be used as a framework to generate a Chenile module. app-gen can also be used to do code generation outside of Chenile.

 Chenile recommends multiple types of modules:
 1. Service Modules - both API and service which are used to expose a service via HTTP
 2. Workflow modules - which support a workflow oriented service via HTTP
 3. Deploy modules (Or Mini Monoliths)- that support  a deployment.
 The service modules contain code for  one service whilst the deploy modules package multiple service modules and generate a Spring Boot deployment that can be executed.